SEO

 How people find you in their area

-For a small business, Local SEO isn't "rank first everywhere."
+For a small business, Local SEO isn't just about ranking first on Google Maps or in local search results.

 It's about appearing correctly on maps, keeping consistent business details, and showing trust signals (reviews, activity, accuracy).